UniversityOfHelsinkiCS/slackbot-action/README.md

 ## `message-type`

 **Required** Kind of message you want to send.
-Either 'deployment' or 'test-failure'.
+Either 'deployment', 'deployment-failure' or 'test-failure'.

 ## `softa-url`